zaclummys/apex-by-example/classes/README.md

 - ❌ Avoid doing I/O such as SOQLs, DMLs and Callouts.

 ### Instance Variables
 Instance variables are variables that belong to an instance of a class.
-They are used to store the state of the instance.
-Each instance of a class has its own copy of the instance variables.
-They are typically defined at the top of the class and can be either public or private:
+They are used to store the internal state of the instance.
+They are typically defined at the top of the class and can be either public or private.

 #### Public Instance Variables

-Public instance variables are variables associated with an instance that can be accessed from inside or outside the class.
+Public instance variables are instance variables that can be accessed from inside or outside the class.
 They are typically used to expose data that should be accessible to other classes.
 They are defined using the `public` access modifier.
 For example:

 ```apex
 public class OrderItemDTO {